 The different surgical laminectomy procedures are the types of surgeries designed according to an individual patient's exact requirements.
 Such methods might include bilateral spinal laminectomy, which provides for the removal of the lamina on both sides of the vertebra or unilateral laminotomy, which only involves the excision of the lamina from one of the sides.
 The popularity of procedures, such as endoscopic techniques, which can at the same time reduce tissue damage and expedite recovery, is likewise on the rise.

 Furthermore, while lumbar laminectomy can successfully handle leg symptoms related to spinal stenosis, the surgery cannot necessarily eliminate the lower back pain.
-Not only are the success rates for open and minimally invasive decompression operations similar, but they are also similar in their outcome.
+Not only are the success rates for open and minimally invasive decompression operations very high but also very effective.
+This page will be your guide to everything you need to know about lumbar laminectomy in India.

 Lumbar laminectomy is a surgery procedure for those having problems with their back, mainly when the spinal canal is too small.
 This compression can squeeze the nerves in the spine, producing the sensation of pain, weakness, or numbness in the legs or buttocks.
 If the symptoms do not respond to other treatments, such as physical therapy or medicine, the doctor will suggest a lumbar laminectomy as the next step.